hermanolvik/ctkonnekt/README.md

 # ctkonnekt

 ## Overview
 ctkonnekt is a dynamic web application developed using Python Flask.
-It's designed to efficiently handle both front-end rendering and back-end database interactions.
-Despite its high coupling and lower separation of concerns, this design was essential for meeting the rapid development deadline of one week.

 ## Technology Stack
 - **Python Flask:** Main framework for handling backend operations and routing.